Merembra Homestead: McPhillamy family

 In the 1920s, the brick paved verandah was covered with cement screed.

 In the 1930s John's granddaughter Faith Lurline, married Walter McPhillamy of Orton Park and bought Merembra from John McPhillamy, thus returning the homestead into the ownership of the Baylis family.
-Faith McPhillamy took a special interest in her 3 nephews, as their father, her brother Victor Bayliss, had died young and they were close neighbours.
+Faith McPhillamy took a special interest in her three nephews, as their father, her brother Victor Bayliss, had died young and they were close neighbours.
 Roger Bayliss, her nephew ran a dairy farm with the help of a family who were tenants.

 From 1930 to 1987 the property was rented to various people including Horace Shilabeer, Worthingtons, George Ballam (1949–67), and Neville Hanrahan (1967–87).
 In 1957, a bath and indoor toilet was installed by the tenant.

-When Faith died childless in the 1960s Raymond Bayliss, her eldest nephew, inherited Merembra.
-Raymond was involved with the Bathurst District Historical Society and collated a lot of family & local historical research.
-In 1987 he gave the house & remaining acreage to his daughter, Diana Jamieson.
-Her family had no interest in using it so the river flats were subdivided off and sold to Harry Cook, a vegetable grower.
+When Faith died childless in the 1960s, Raymond Bayliss, her eldest nephew, inherited Merembra.
+Raymond was involved with the Bathurst District Historical Society and collated a lot of family and local historical research.
+In 1987 he gave the house and remaining acreage to his daughter, Diana Jamieson.
+Her family had no interest in using it, so the river flats were subdivided off and sold to Harry Cook, a vegetable grower.
 The homestead and 16 acres were sold to the Prykes thus ending the 157 year old Bayliss / McPhillamy connection to Lot 14.

 In 1987 it was sold at auction to Mary and Neville Pryke and used as a workshop.
 Orchard and specimen trees are planted.
 The verandah at rear and the rear wing were re-roofed in the style of the original building.

 In 1999 it was purchased by Margaret and Jim Glen.